Casey Gwinn, Esq.

 Raeanne Passantino is the Assistant Director of National Family Justice Programs for the Alliance.
 She provides support and technical assistance to Family Justice Centers across the country, including those funded by Office of Violence Against Women (OVW).
 Raeanne has been in the domestic violence field for over 24 years as a volunteer, counselor, grants manager, domestic violence program coordinator and in program development.
 She has extensive experience with Family Justice Centers in the capacity of development and operations.

-Sarah Sherman Julien is the Program Manager for the Training Institute on Strangulation Prevention.
-Sarah provides direct support for Gael Strack and Casey Gwinn, and the Training Institute.
-She has more than six years in managing corporate and nonprofit operations and has a background and Master’s Degree in teaching.
-Sarah worked as a Domestic Violence Prevention and Education volunteer for two years before pursuing her passion for working in the field full-time.
+Sarah is the Program Manager for the Training Institute on Strangulation Prevention.
+Sarah manages the OVW grant deliverables and provides Technical Assistance to OVW grantees.
+She has more than six years in managing corporate and nonprofit operations and a Master’s Degree in teaching.
+Sarah worked as a Domestic Violence Prevention and Education volunteer for two years before joining the field full-time.